leaflabs/willow-gui/README.txt

     - make sure your system is set up to work with the daemon (see section 3 of the wired-leaf-docs User Guide for directions)
-    - change the DAEMON_DIR string variable to point to the location of the sng-daemon repo on your system
+    - change the DAEMON_DIR string variable near the top of wiredLeafy.py to point to the location of the sng-daemon repo on your system
     - make sure there isn't an instance of the daemon running before you start the GUI (to be sure, you can run $ killall leafysd)